versioneye/ops_contrib/README.md

 ### Boot2Docker on Mac OS X

-If you are using [Boot2Docker](http://boot2docker.io/) on Mac OS X the Docker containers are running in an virtual machine on [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+If you are using [Boot2Docker](http://boot2docker.io/) on Mac OS X the Docker containers are running in a virtual machine on [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 In that case you have to find out the IP of your VirtualBox VM and the application will be available under the IP of the VM on port 8080.